Oracle Cloud LLMs: 44% Better Price-Performance

 END;

-SQL integration lets analysts work with models using familiar tools.
+SQL integration lets analysts work with models using tools they already know.
 No Python required.
 Query predictions like any other table.

 -- Score new data using deployed model